jonathanburchmore/T41-QSE-Filter/README.md

 ![10m LPF](Images/10m_LPF.png)

 ## Insertion Loss
 The PCB design is 2-layer and the RF traces are not impedance matched.
-Nevertheless, the board itself shows negligible insertion loss and a relatively flat SWR through 35MHz.
+Despite this, the board itself shows negligible insertion loss and a relatively flat SWR through 35MHz.

 ![Insertion Loss thru 50MHz](Images/PCB_Insertion_Loss.png)